 5. I have more mental clarity

 Creativity is a huge part of who I am, my work and my hobbies.
 Working from home has freed up time, which in turn has allowed me more mental breathing space for the ideas to flow.
 Like many others, I’m easily distracted and over-stimulated in an open-plan office environment.
 I’m also an introvert who is highly sensitive to all external visual and audio stimuli.
-I have trouble staying focussed at work and am easily distracted – and those who know me, know that I also love a chat and as a result often end up distracting others (lol).
+I sometimes have trouble staying focussed in the office and my attention can be all over the place – and those who know me, know that I also love a chat and as a result often end up distracting others (lol).
 Working alone at home, my ideas have time and space to marinate uninterrupted, my thoughts are clearer, and I feel my work is even better.
 My WFH tip: Take advantage of this room to breathe and think.
 Get creative or start a hobby.

 However, WFH can also have its moments: it can feel isolating, you can feel like you’re missing out, and sometimes you do actually miss out.
 Clinical Psychologist at Equilibrium Psychology, Gemma Cribb, says the key is to make an effort to stay connected.